 This vegan strawberry milk is nothing like the syrupy, artificially sweet strawberry dairy milk filled with artificial colors and artificial flavors on the grocery store shelves.
 Instead, this homemade version with fresh strawberry flavor is free of refined sugar.

-If you love strawberries as I do, try this Vegan Strawberry Gluten-free Crisp and this Strawberry Lemon Gin Granita.
+If you love strawberries as I do, try this Vegan Strawberry Gluten-free Crisp, Vegan Strawberry Rhubarb Pie, and this Strawberry Lemon Gin Granita.

 Benefits of Strawberries

 Strawberries are so good for you and are beneficial to your health.
 They contain antioxidants, minerals, polyphenols, vitamin C, vitamin K, folate, potassium, manganese, and magnesium.